alishkhan2511-stack/AttackTrace-DFIR-or-attacktrace-forensic-toolkit./README.md

 # AttackTrace
 ### Simulated Web Attack + Digital Forensic Reconstruction Toolkit

-A second-year cybersecurity/digital forensics project: attack a web application, then reconstruct exactly what happened using only the evidence a real DFIR analyst would have (logs, timestamps, artifacts) — without relying on prior knowledge of the attack.
+A cybersecurity/digital forensics project: attack a web application, then reconstruct exactly what happened using only the evidence a real DFIR analyst would have (logs, timestamps, artifacts) — without relying on prior knowledge of the attack.